 Forest Schools provide opportunities for children to experience nature and the outdoors in a safe, secure, hands-on way.
-We have our very own Forest School, lead by Kelly Fong, our qualified Forest School Practitioner.
-Our ‘forest’ is a small woodland area here in the grounds of Eureka!
-We’ll let you know before your child starts attending Forest School sessions to give you plenty of opportunity to ask questions.
-But in the meantime, here’s some background information about Forest Schools, what they include, and the benefits.
+We regularly run Forest School activities as part of our nursery lead by Kelly Fong, our qualified Forest School Practitioner.
+Here’s some background information about Forest Schools, what they include, and the benefits.

-If you have any questions please ask Kelly Fong, Lead Practitioner in Pre-School.
+If you have any questions please ask to speak with Kelly.